XinyiC222/Amelia-s-Hackpad/README.md

 My personal Macropad that would help me open up apps, turn volume up and down, and do other cool things.
 I am using: 4 SW_Push, and 1 rotary encoder, 2 neopixels, and a Seed XIAO RP2040.
 This also uses KMK firmware.

 <h1>FEATURES:</h1>

-- EC11 Rotary encoder
+- 1x EC11 Rotary Encoder
-- 2 SK6812 MINI-E LED
+- 4x Keys
-- 4 Switches/Keys
+- 2x SK6812 MINI-E LED

 <h1>BOM:</h1>